MG Software.

 Google Analytics (GA4)

-The most widely used web analytics tool in the world, now in its fourth generation as GA4.
-Google Analytics offers an event-based data model, advanced reporting, machine learning insights, integration with the full Google ecosystem (Ads, Search Console, BigQuery), and free usage for most websites.
-GA4 does require a cookie banner and raises privacy concerns due to data processing in the US.
+The most widely used web analytics tool in the world, now in its fourth generation as GA4, deployed by over 28 million websites for analyzing visitor behavior and marketing performance.
+Google Analytics offers an event-based data model that is more flexible than Universal Analytics' session-based model, advanced reporting with explorations and custom funnels, machine learning insights via predictive audiences, seamless integration with the full Google ecosystem including Google Ads, Search Console, BigQuery, and Looker Studio, and free usage for most websites.
+GA4 does require a cookie banner under the ePrivacy Directive and raises privacy concerns due to data processing in Google data centers partially located in the United States.

 Plausible

-A privacy-friendly, open-source analytics platform that is fully GDPR-compliant without a cookie banner.
-Plausible uses no cookies, collects no personal data, and weighs less than 1 KB (45x smaller than GA4).
-The platform is hosted in the EU and offers a simple, intuitive dashboard showing essential metrics without GA4's complexity.
+A privacy-friendly, open-source analytics platform developed in the EU that is fully GDPR-compliant without a cookie banner or consent management.
+Plausible uses no cookies, collects no personal data, stores no IP addresses, and weighs less than 1 KB, making it 45 times smaller than the GA4 script.
+The platform is hosted on EU servers at Hetzner in Germany and offers a simple, intuitive dashboard showing essential metrics: pageviews, visitors, sources, countries, and devices.
+Plausible is fully open-source under the AGPL license and can also be self-hosted via Docker for complete data sovereignty over your analytics data.

 What are the key differences between Google Analytics (GA4) and Plausible?